digital-asset/daml-finance/docs/code-samples/README.md

       tutorials-config/{version}.conf
       ```

+3. **Update Configuration Content**
-   3. Update the dependencies in the new configuration file as necessary.
-The format of the file is
+   1. Update the dependencies in the (new) configuration file as necessary.
+The format of the file
+      is

       ```{}
       <full_http_url> <dependency_path>